 You must have a physical address for your business.
 Post office boxes do not qualify.

-If you’re going to be working on your business in B.C., Citizenship and Immigration Canada’s (CIC) must grant you working status.
-Check out CIC’s Work in Canada to find out how to obtain the correct permit for your needs.
+If you’re going to be working on your business in B.C., Immigration, Refugees and Citizenship Canada (IRCC) must grant you working status.
+Check out IRCC’s Work in Canada to find out how to obtain the correct permit for your needs.

-If you’re a student looking to start a business and work on it while you’re in B.C., you will have to apply to the CIC for a modified study permit.
+If you’re a student looking to start a business and work on it while you’re in B.C., you will have to apply to IRCC for a modified study permit.

-However, if you plan on working on your business outside of B.C., you should confirm the type of permit you need to enter the country through CIC’s Work in Canada Temporarily program.
+However, if you plan on working on your business outside of B.C., you should confirm the type of permit you need to enter the country through IRCC’s Work in Canada Temporarily program.

 Note that possessing working status does not affect your citizenship status.
-If you’d like to become a Canadian, apply through the CIC immigration or citizenship application process.
+If you’d like to become a Canadian, apply through the IRCC immigration or citizenship application process.

 You need to submit a tax return if you’re generating Canadian revenue.
 Submitting a tax return requires a business number, which can be obtained by registering your business with the Canada Revenue Agency.